Positive ageing – a new agenda for later life.

 - develop a more balanced understanding of the reality of ageing which recognises the positive aspects of ageing as well as the more challenging ones

-- applying techniques drawn from humanistic psychology to gain a degree of control over negative mental states
+- apply techniques drawn from humanistic psychology to gain a degree of control over negative mental states

-- building emotional wellbeing and resilience in order to be better able to negotiate the significant challenges in later life
+- consciously build our emotional wellbeing and inner resilience so that we are better able to negotiate the significant challenges in later life